Crispbread: Origins

-Crispbread in the household is most common in Sweden (figures published in 2003); in Sweden 85 percent of households have crispbread at home, in Germany it is 45 percent and in France 8 percent.
+Crispbread in the household is most common in Sweden (figures published in 2003); in Sweden 85 percent of households have crispbread at home, while in Germany it is 45 percent and in France 8 percent.

 Ingredients

 Crispbread traditionally consists of wholemeal rye flour, salt, and water.
 Today, however, many kinds of crispbread contain wheat flour, spices and grains, and are often leavened with yeast or sourdough, and milk or sesame seeds can be added.

 In the case of unleavened crispbread, bubbles are introduced into the dough mechanically.
 Traditionally, this was done by mixing snow or powdered ice into the dough, which then evaporated during baking.
 Today, the dough, which must contain a large amount of water, is cooled and mixed until bubbly.

 Another method is to knead the dough under pressure in an extruder.
 The sudden drop in pressure then causes water to evaporate, creating bubbles in the dough.

 Crispbread is only baked for a few minutes, at temperatures usually between 200 and 250 °C.